NashOpt - A Python Library for Computing Generalized Nash Equilibria: KKT Conditions and Nonlinear Least-Squares Formulation

-in the game-design objective $J$; for example, to find a sparse GNE solution $x^\star$ by choosing a sufficiently large $\alpha_1$.
+in the game-design objective $J$; for example, {we can promote sparsity of the GNE $x^\star$} by choosing a sufficiently large $\alpha_1$.
 When $\alpha_1>0$, due to the non-differentiability of the $\ell_1$-norm at zero, we can reformulate the problem by splitting $x$ into positive and negative parts, $x=x_p-x_m$, with $x_p,x_m\geq 0$ and apply the result in~\cite[Corollary 1]{Bem25} to minimize